-More specifically, the Australian Commission on Safety and Quality in Health Care states that: “People are ‘approaching the end-of-life’ when they are likely to die within the next 12 months.
+More specifically, the Australian Commission on Safety and Quality in Health Care (ACSQHC) state: “People are ‘approaching the end-of-life’ when they are likely to die within the next 12 months.
 This includes people whose death is imminent (expected within a few hours or days) and those with:

-- life threatening acute conditions caused by sudden catastrophic events.”
-1(p33)
+- life threatening acute conditions caused by sudden catastrophic events.”2(p33)

 What is End of Life Care?

 Care at the end of life is palliative care.
 In keeping with this definition, end of life care encompasses “the broad set of health and community services that care for the population at the end of their life.
 Quality end of life care is realised when strong networks exist between specialist palliative care providers, primary generalist providers, primary specialists and support care providers and the community – working together to meet the needs of people requiring care.”3(p36)

 Residential aged care services can provide the majority of end of life care for residents and their families.
 In cases where extra support is needed referral to a specialist palliative care service may be required.
 We cover this in more detail in the section on working together.

 Watch the ELDAC Recognise End of Life educational video will help you to define end of life; recognise the common signs of end of life and understand the use of end of life tools, such as SPICTTM and Surprise Question.

 Recognising a resident’s end of life provides opportunity for assessment of palliative care needs and palliative care planning.
 There is no one tool that identifies when a resident is approaching this time.
 The surprise question is suggested as one trigger.
 So ask yourself of a specific resident ‘Would you be surprised if this resident would die in the next 12 months?’
 However, accuracy of this question is relatively low for people without a cancer diagnosis.4